GeorgetownMcCourt/divorce-prediction/README.md

 TODO: Specific example of what happens in your project (e.g. what's going on under the hood)

 ### Data Used
-US Household Survey:

 We use the Current Population Survey (http://thedataweb.rm.census.gov/ftp/cps_ftp.html).
-We also use a parsing script written within DOC and given by Prof Jeff Chen for public use.
+We downloaded the data using a parsing script written within DOC and given by Prof Jeff Chen for public use.
+We modified it to get the data for the twelve months of 2016.

-### Installation
-TODO: Describe the installation process
-Note: only for cases where you're developing a new package or software.
+We have approximately 1.8 million observations and 389 variables.

+The parsing script also creates a dictonary for these variables.

 ### Usage
 TODO: Write usage instructions